bitnami/charts/bitnami/kubeapps/README.md

 > **IMPORTANT** This assumes an insecure Helm installation, which is not recommended in production.
 See [the documentation to learn how to secure Helm and Kubeapps in production](https://github.com/kubeapps/kubeapps/blob/master/docs/user/securing-kubeapps.md).

-The command deploys Kubeapps on the Kubernetes cluster in the `kubeapps` namespace.
+These commands deploy Kubeapps on the Kubernetes cluster in the `kubeapps` namespace.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Caveat**: Only one Kubeapps installation is supported per namespace